Dr Benjamin Kirby

 - BA Theology, University of Oxford (2010)

-I have been involved in teaching various undergraduate modules relating to my areas of expertise, including religion, politics, and urban Africa.
+I lead and teach on various undergraduate and postgraduate modules relating to my areas of expertise, including religion, international politics, global development, and contemporary African societies and cultures.

 Research groups and institutes